thanhnt2509/thanhnt2509/README.md

 - 🔭 I’m working on [SWP391](https://github.com/tnt-exe/SWP391_FPT_miniproject) - a mini project using Node, Express, and Vue
 - 🧐 I’m also trying to learn **NodeJS** and **C# .NET** at the same time
 - 👀 Check out my web portfolio at [tnt-exe.github.io](https://tnt-exe.github.io/)
-- 🐳 Btw, I'm seeking for an internship opportunities in Java, .NET or JS in backend position
+- 🐳 Btw, I'm seeking for an internship opportunities in Java, .NET or JS in back-end position
 - 🙋‍♂️ For further infomation, you can [📞contact](#connect-with-me) me📞